7 Reasons Why I'm Short IBM

 1. Sales have dropped for five consecutive years (and 20 consecutive quarters!)

-When you see sales drop like they have at IBM, it's a major red flag, a sign that the business is under severe stress and is losing customers.
+When you see sales drop like they have at IBM, it's a major red flag; a sign that the business is under severe stress and is losing customers.

 In five years, according to their own publicly-reported financials (available on MarketWatch), revenue dropped a total of about 25%.
 That's an enormous fall from grace.